verdnatura/myt/README.md

-Create *myvc.config.json* main configuration file at the root of your project folder, this file should include the project codename and schemas/tables wich are exported when you use *structure*, *fixtures* or *routines* actions.
+Create *myvc.config.json* main configuration file at the root of your project folder, this file should include the project codename and schemas/tables wich are exported when you use *pull*or *dump* commands.
 You have an example of a configuration file in the root folder of this project.

 ### Environments